 Dr de Boer’s current priority is optimising the drug formulation, before being able to commence a clinical trial in humans, however, there is already good evidence that this drug is safe to use in humans, as it has been on the market for many years.
 We will continue to track progress and update.

-The trustees had to take the difficult decision to close grant making in the third quarter of that year and we implemented a new grant policy to safeguard against having to disappoint grant applicants in future.
+However, as available funds rapidly depleted, the trustees had to take the difficult decision to close all grant making in the third quarter of that year.
+The trustees then implemented a new grant policy to safeguard against having to disappoint grant applicants in future.

-This new policy altered the way in which the charity makes grants, specifically by relying upon the hospital networks of trusted referrals and making allocations to them at the start of each year.
+This new policy altered the way in which the Team Margot Foundation makes grants, specifically by relying upon the hospital networks of trusted referrals and making planned allocations to them at the start of each year.

-Team Margot Foundation has no employees nor paid advisers and accordingly there are no salaries, nor expenses paid by the charity.
-The trustees are unpaid, as are all the many other wonderful Team Margot volunteers and supporters around the world.
-Everyone at Team Margot strives to make a difference to the extent to which they are able – we want to help save the lives of all those people who, just like Margot and our family, never thought they’d need a bone marrow transplant.
+Team Margot Foundation’s grant giving function has no employees nor paid advisers and accordingly there are no salaries, nor expenses paid by the charity.
+The trustees are unpaid, as are all the many other wonderful Team Margot volunteers, fundraisers and supporters around the world.
+Consequently every penny raised and donated in support of this effort will go directly towards families caring for child cancer patients.